alexleboucher/docker-express-postgres-boilerplate/README.md

 This function creates an authenticated agent.
 Agents allow to maintain a session between multiple requests.
 You can pass customize the agent user informations.

 #### `createTestUser` (`userHelpers.ts`)
 This function creates a user and insert it in the database.
-You can pass customize the user informations.
+You can customize the user informations.

 ---